raspberrypilearning/sensing-space/lesson-3/lesson.md

 1. Blow up a balloon, and ask students to explain why the balloon stays inflated.

-1. Allow the balloon to deflate and then use a pin to make a small hole in the skin of the balloon and then try to inflate it again.
+1. Allow the balloon to deflate.
+Use a pin to make a small hole in the skin of the balloon and then try to inflate it again.

 1. Ask the students why the balloon deflates.